chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 | Error       | `context.log.error(message)`                          | Error       |
 | Verbose     | `context.log.verbose(message)`                        | Trace       |

-The only surprise here is that _Verbose_ correlates to _Trace_ not to _Debug_ as one might have expected.
+The only surprise here is that _Verbose_ correlates to _Trace_, not to _Debug_ as one might have expected.

 > Note: The _host.json_ is included when deploying the Function App, so remember to reset your settings before you deploy it.
-> Or, as we do later in this chapter overwrite the _host.json_ settings in your _local.settings.json_ like described [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#override-hostjson-values).
+> Or, as we do later in this chapter, overwrite the _host.json_ settings in your _local.settings.json_ as described [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#override-hostjson-values).

-## Create a log function
+## Creating a log function

-Now, we want to add a function the just write some logs once in a while.
+Now, we want to add a function which automatically writes log data once in a while.

 ### <span class="task">🛠 TASK:</span> Create a Timer Trigger function